Trails and Sanctuaries Perfect for Bird Watching in Michigan

 Michigan truly is a birdwatcher’s paradise!
 The state is gushing with an abundance of parks, sanctuaries and trails that provide rich birding opportunities for residents and visitors year-round.
 If you haven’t done so yet, get out and go birding!
 Chances are you know at least one birdwatcher.

-About the Authors: Mallory King is Michigan Audubon’s Marketing and Communication Coordinator, she urges you to connect with the organization.
+About the Authors: Mallory King is the Marketing and Communication Coordinator with the Michigan Audubon Society.
 She is an avid outdoor and conservation enthusiast and encourages other to get involved with the organization.
 Her favorite bird is the Bufflehead.
 Mike Norton is a long-time Traverse City-based travel writer.